hlomphosibeko/Zola-with-Yoga/README.md

 For small devices I wanted to use the toggle effect as shown on the Love Running Walkthrough Project.
 My toggle icon would not apear, instead the nav bar would go under the logo.
 On html, the width was set to 100% which was pushing the hamburger down.
 <img src="./README.md_docs/toggle-issue1.png">

 I had wrapped the logo, nav-bar and toggle within an anchor which caused the menu not to drop down when burger icon is clicked.
+Roo, a tutor, helped me with this one.
 <img src="./README.md_docs/toggle-issue2.png">

 I then removed the nav-bar and toggle html from  the anchor.
 This resulted in the navigation bar menu to drop down when burger icon was clicked.
 The menu now appears below navigation section.